ecarlste/bt-mechlab/README.md

 ## TODO

-- [ ] Correctly calculate tonnage and cooling for engine heat sinks
+- [ ] Correctly calculate tonnage for engine heat sinks
 - [ ] Fix issue with initial actuators not forcing redraw on mech builder
 - [ ] Implement jump jets in mech builder
 - [ ] Implement gyroscope in mech builder